sasjs/lint/README.md

 #### noSpacesInFileNames
 The 'beef' we have with spaces in filenames is twofold:

-* Loss of the in-built ability to 'click' a filepath and have the file open
+* Loss of the in-built ability to 'click' a filepath and have the file open automatically
 * The need to quote such filepaths in order to use them in CLI commands

 In addition, when such files are used in URLs, they are often padded with a messy "%20" type quotation.
 And of course, for macros (where the macro should match the filename) then spaces are simply not valid.